Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Example: Converting 255 into an Octal Number.

-For Binary conversion, we could take the highest integer value from the table above and subtract it from 255.
-But here we cannot do that.
-By looking at the table above, we can see that 512 is more than 255, so we must see if the next number 64 goes how many times in 255.
+For binary-to-decimal conversion, we could simply take the highest integer value from the table and subtract it from 255 to begin the process.
+However, that approach does not work in this case.
+Looking at the table, we can see that 512 is greater than 255, so it cannot be used.
+The next lower value is 64, and our task is to determine how many times 64 can fit into 255.

 Method-1: